riscv-software-src/riscv-isac/docs/source/overview.rst

 The coverpoints of interest are captured in an intuitive YAML format.
 This YAML structure is called Cover Group Format.
 A CGF File typically consists of a single dataset node and multiple covergroups.
-Each covergroups can define multiple coverpoints for differen set of instructions.
+Each covergroups can define multiple coverpoints for different set of instructions.
 Currently only cross-products of operand registers and operand values is supported.
 More details on CGF can be found in :ref:`cgf`.